jsndyks/web/rides/wye95.md

     body{font-size:85%}
 </style>

-_Ride from Thornbury includes a couple of my favourite climbs, a couple of my favourite cafés and a couple of my favourite deceased relatives ..._
+_Ride from Thornbury into and out of the Wye Valley (perhaps twice) includes a couple of my favourite climbs, a couple of my favourite cafés and a couple of my favourite deceased relatives ..._

  * https://www.strava.com/routes/3364650371818513954